MKme/Engine-Doctor/README.md

 Also has a separate BME280 temp/baro and humidity sensor that will be in the box enclosure or you could remote mount it in an airbox or anywhere you desire.

 Future Expansion- I may make a one-wire inductive tachometer pickup too which will be interrupt driven and may need amp circuit.
 All the spare GPIO are broken out on the PCB for this.
+Lipo battery plugs in to ESP32 and is charged by USB https://amzn.to/3kI5tL8

 <img src="https://github.com/MKme/Engine-Doctor/blob/main/_%20photos/PCB%20render.PNG"/>